News

 moisture

-from the air and absorb it (drying products, on the other hand, attract water but do not absorb it and form a film on the surface through condensation).
+from the air and absorbs it (in contrast, drying products also attract water but do not absorb it, and through condensation they create a film on the surface).
 This general theory is not too far from the truth in actual cosmetic practice.
-Except that moisturizers in cosmetic products do not draw water preferentially from the air, but
+Except that in cosmetic products humectants do not primarily draw water from the air, but rather

-from the deeper layers of the skin to moisturize the surface
+from the deeper layers of the skin in order to hydrate the surface

 .

-But what happens if regular use will pull water "from below"?
+What, however, happens if through regular use it keeps pulling water “from below”?

-This question is more than spot on.
-When the wrong humectants are used, this does indeed happen over time and the result is precisely the stripping of the lower layers of the skin of hydration, drying it out and "bending" it, which will cause the very wrinkles you wanted to avoid in the first place by using a moisturizer or even if you started using a humectant just to combat the wrinkles that have developed.
+This question is more than appropriate.
+When the wrong humectants are used, this really does happen over time and the result is that the lower layers of the skin are deprived of hydration, the skin dries out and “buckles”, which merely causes wrinkles – exactly what you basically wanted to avoid by using a humectant, or you even started using a humectant specifically to fight pronounced wrinkles.

-How do you choose the right moisturizer for your formulations?
+How to choose the right humectant for your formulations?

-Whether you want to make your own product using a humectant or you are just a "consumer" of natural cosmetics, it is important that you know which humectants are beneficial for your skin.
+Whether you want to make your own product using a humectant or you are just a “consumer” of natural cosmetics, it is important that you know how to navigate the offer or read the contents of the label of the purchased product to see which humectants are beneficial for your skin.

 Synthetic humectants

-Synthetic humectants are cheaper than natural ones, which is why cosmetic manufacturers like to use them so much.
-However, their initial WAU effect of moisturised skin will
+Synthetic humectants are cheaper than natural ones, and that is precisely why manufacturers of cosmetic products like to use them so much.
+However, their initial WOW effect of hydrated skin is

 damaged and dry skin

-Let's take a few examples of synthetic moisturisers:
+Let us give a few examples of synthetic humectants:

 PROPYLENE GLYCOL